MicrosoftDocs/learn/learn-pr/language/fsharp-lists/includes/3-exercise-collection.md

-You are working as a developer at a casual games company.
-You've been asked to create some starting code that can be used for a card game.
-Your first assignment is to create a deck of cards and function that's able to take cards from the deck, one at a time.
+Let's say you're a developer at a casual games company.
+You've been asked to write some starting code to be used for a card game.
+Your first assignment is to create a deck of cards and then create a function that can draw cards from the deck, one at a time.

-## Create a deck
+## Create a deck of cards

-A deck of cards has 52 cards, we will for convenience make that five cards, so it's easier to read the console print.
+A card deck has 52 cards, of course, but to make it easier to read the console print, let's reduce the deck to five cards.
 You can create a series of numbers using `..`.

 1. Create a new project by running `dotnet new`: